Presides in Tucson Courtroom 329

 • 3003-1 - Filing Proof of Claim or Equity Security Interset in Chapter 9 and Chapter 11 Cases

 • 4001-1 - Automatic Stay - Relief From or Absence of

 • 6004-1 - Sales Not in the Oridnary Court of Business

 The court does not attempt to “second guess” an attorney’s decision to move for an emergency hearing.
 In such an instance, the court will almost always set the matter promptly.
 Counsel are requested to consider the totality of the circumstances before filing such a request.

-A party requesting an accelerated hearing pursuant to Local Rule 9013-1(h) must email a copy of the docketed motion along with the motion to expedite hearing to the Judge's Courtroom Deputy, Teresa Mattingly, at Teresa_Mattingly@azb.uscourts.gov with a copy to the Law Clerk, Jeff Coe, at Jeff_Coe@azb.uscourts.gov.
+A party requesting an accelerated hearing pursuant to Local Rule 9013-1(h) must email a copy of the docketed motion along with the motion to expedite hearing to the Judge's Courtroom Deputy, Teresa Mattingly, at Teresa_Mattingly@azb.uscourts.gov with a copy to the Law Clerk, Samuel Willette, at Samuel_Willette@azb.uscourts.gov.

-If an accelerated or emergency motion is granted, the Courtroom Deputy will inform the movant of the expedited hearing date and time and the proposed order shall be lodged thereafter.
+If after reviewing the the motion the Court is inclined to grant it, the Courtroom Deputy will inform the movant of the expedited hearing date and time.
+The movant must then lodge a form order granting the expedited hearing.
 The order setting the expedited hearing and notice of hearing are to include specific dates by which responsive pleadings are to be filed and are to be served by the movant upon all interested parties.
-However, the court may, after review of the request, deem the matter to be routine and set it in the ordinary course within approximately 30 days.
+However, the court may, after review of the request, deem the matter to be routine and set it in the ordinary course within approximately thirty (30) days.